scrabbletank/farhome-rules/rulesdoc.md

 #### Exertion
 *Requires 10th Level*

-As long as you have at least 1 AP remaining you can take an an action costing 5 AP or less.
+As long as you have at least 1 AP remaining you can take an an action that leaves you at -5 AP or more.
 After taking the action make an exhaustion roll adding 1 bad die for every AP you overspent, gaining 1 level of exhaustion on fail.

 #### Siphon Energy
 *Requires proficiency with Curse spells, 3 Willpower, 12th Level*